taylorstitch/workshop-docs/code-repository/theme/sections/product.md

 Shopify does not allow nesting of Sections out-of-the-box, but there is a workaround, example as follows, assuming your product.liquid collection template contains a "product-template" include...

-Instead of using the syntax above i.e. `{% section 'tsio-workshop-product' %}`, you should create a "token" e.g.`%%tsio-workshop-product%%`, then you can do something like this (also replacing the `shopify-section` class to avoid CSS bugs):
+Instead of using the syntax above i.e. `{% raw %}{% section 'tsio-workshop-product' %}{% endraw %}`, you should create a "token" e.g.`%%tsio-workshop-product%%`, then you can do something like this (also replacing the `shopify-section` class to avoid CSS bugs):

 ```html
 {% raw %}